rameshgchavan/stb-crm-frontend/README.md

 - Renders a routed page components (CustomersPage or TransactionsPage or UsersPage or StatisticsPage or PageNotFound)

 ### ./src/`index.js`
-This is a entry file of app.
+This is a main Javascript file of app.
-- This file renders App.js component that has wrapped in HashRouter and Redux Store (Provider)
+- This file renders App.js component in DOM that has wrapped in HashRouter and Redux Store (Provider)
 - In this file I have imported bootstrap css and js modules.

 ### ./src/`functions`